The Z press is an overhead press variation that targets the shoulders, triceps, and core due to the seated pressing position.

 Extend your legs straight in front of you and then spread your feet.
 Your legs should be angled about 30 degrees out from your midline.

 Sitting up tall, roll the bar towards you and ensure that the barbell is just above the height of your armpits.
-If the barbell is currently too high or too low, continue adjusting the safety arms until you have them set at the correct height.
+If the barbell is too high or too low, continue adjusting the safety arms until they are set at the correct height.

-The Z Press is a great exercise if you have to shoulder press with low ceilings.
+The Z Press is a great exercise for shoulder press with low ceilings.

-When the bar is almost touching your upper chest, stop it from rolling and put your hands on the barbell.
+When the bar almost touches your upper chest, stop it from rolling and put your hands on the barbell.

 Your hands should grip the bar so that your forearms are vertical in the bottom position.
 Usually, this will require a grip that is slightly wider than shoulder-width.